gregjacobs/Class.js/README.md

 } );

-// empty subclass definition, but onClassExtended() still executes after it is created
+// empty subclass definition, but onClassCreated() still executes after it is created
 // because it was defined under the `inheritedStatics` section var MySubClass = MyBaseClass.extend( {} );